4 reasons climate change is here, even though it's cold

 A cold front may bring a welcome change to sweltering summers, but overall, our planet is experiencing a dramatic warming trend.

-According to NOAA and NASA, 2016 shattered records as the warmest year across global land and ocean surfaces since record-keeping began in 1880.3 This is a pattern that stretches back decades.
+According to NOAA and NASA, 2016 shattered records as the warmest year across global land and ocean surfaces since record-keeping began in 1880.3 This is a pattern that goes back decades.

 Warmer Arctic may worsen cold snaps

-Research teams are starting to connect the dots between a warming Arctic and cold winters in the eastern United States.3
+Research teams are starting to connect the dots between a warming Arctic and cold winters in the eastern United States.4

 While it is still too early for scientists to reach a consensus about this plausible link, it is thought that melting sea ice in the Arctic can weaken the jet stream, allowing for frigid polar air to penetrate farther south than normal.

-What we need to do now is demand climate action – from leaders at every level – while urging companies to adopt sustainable business practices.
+Join our 2.5 million members and supporters to demand climate action — from leaders at every level — while urging companies to adopt sustainable business practices.

 Act when it matters most